Hello, my name’s Helen Sanderson. Welcome to my personal blog.

 Over the last 20 years I’ve been immersed in developing person-centred practice, both at home in the UK and internationally.
 I work in social care, healthcare and education, have advised the government, and have written quite a few books to share what I’ve learnt with others.

 I started my career in occupational therapy, and also worked in social care for 25 years.
-Now I lead social enterprise consultancy Helen Sanderson Associates, am the chair of the HSA Foundation, and a founder of our charity, Community Circles.
+I founded the social enterprise consultancy Helen Sanderson Associates, and am a founder of our charity, Community Circles.

-It took writing 13 books to be able to add ‘author’ to my twitter bio, and I keep my PhD pretty quiet!
+It took writing 13 books to be able to add ‘author’ to my twitter bio, (now over 20 books) and I keep my PhD pretty quiet!
 I am still learning and trying and testing and developing, and I work with a fantastic team.
-You can learn more about what we do and how we work at helensandersonassociates.co.uk, and our resources and books are available through HSAPress.co.uk.
+You can learn more about them here helensandersonassociates.co.uk, and our resources and books are available through HSAPress.co.uk.

 I live in Heaton Moor with Andy and my three daughters, Ellie, Laura and Kate, together with a dog, cats and hens.
 Although I am a black belt in karate, I now try to spend more time doing yoga, and am learning mindfulness.